 Rebeca Hwang is co-founder Rivet Ventures, which invests in companies in women-led markets where female usage, decision-making, and purchasing are crucial to company growth.
 Rebeca is also Co-founder and Chairman of the Board of the San Francisco-based startup, YouNoodle, which focuses on helping companies and governments engage with communities of entrepreneurs for open innovation and co-creation of products and services.
+She also co-founded Kalei Ventures, a venture fund focused in Latin American startups.

 Currently, YouNoodle’s technology platform helps power entrepreneurship initiatives by the governments of Chile, Peru, Denmark and companies of the stature of Verizon, Genentech, Cisco and Twitter.
 In 2014 alone, YouNoodle helped thousands of founders secure more than $22 million in cash grants and prizes from corporations, universities and government.